 Are you able to hammer nails into your walls?
 Or are you not?
 Either way, I have two words.
 Washi.
 Tape.
 Y'all.
 Oh, my goodness gracious.
 This stuff is out of Japan, and it comes in so many designs that you'll lose your mind.
 It's basically glamorous masking tape.
 Cute Tape has quite the selection from which to choose.
 This tape makes hanging photos on the wall almost like a fashion tape show.
 You can mix and match, use a solid color, whatever you choose - the best part is it comes right off.
-100% damage-free, and that is the theme here after all.
-Besides not damaging your walls, it also won't damage what you are hanging, whether it's photographs, magazine cutouts or certain types of paper in some instances.
-You can visit Pixersize for awesome ideas on Washi Tape frames, dots and art.
+100% damage-free and that is the theme here after all.
+Besides not damaging your walls, it also won't damage what you are hanging, whether it's photographs, magazine cutouts, or certain types of paper in some instances.
+You can visit Pixersize for awesome ideas on Washi Tape frames, dots, and art.

 Tapestries are fabulous and so versatile.
-They can be used in the living room like the photo above, they can be used behind the bed as a makeshift headboard, behind a crib - endless possibilities.
-Urban Outfitters has quite the array of tapestries.
-You can hang a tapestry a couple of ways.
+They can be used in the living room like the photo above, they can be used behind the bed as a makeshift headboard, or behind a crib - endless possibilities.
+Urban Outfitters has quite an array of tapestries.
+You can hang a tapestry in a couple of ways.
 Command makes these decorator clips you can stick to your wall (and are, wait for it...damage-free) and then clip the tapestry securely to the wall.
 If you want to go the hole-in-the-wall route because YOLO and your landlord allows it as long as you patch it up, hanging a curtain rod to display it is quite the statement.
 It looks amazing.

 String lights are glorious.
 I have them in my apartment and I can't put into words how in love with them I am.
-When you think of the word ambience, this is what they mean.
+When you think of the word ambiance, this is what they mean.
 Whether it is your bedroom, your living room or, in my case, the dining room, you can't go wrong.
-Buzzfeed actually put together an epic list of ways to use them.
-I would say definitely get the battery-operated ones, like these, so you don't have to worry about outlets...unless you need to for the bigger bulb lights.
+Buzzfeed put together an epic list of ways to use them.
+I would say definitely get the battery-operated one, so you don't have to worry about outlets...unless you need to for the bigger bulb lights.
 Battery-operated lights allow for more freedom in the placement.
 Can you guess what I'm going to say next?
 Command hook them.
 The clear Command decorating clips are legit for the job.